pmclain/magento2-one-click-checkout/README.md

-# THIS PROJECT IS ABANDONDED
+# THIS PROJECT IS ABANDONED
 This was something fun I built over a weekend after hearing Amazon's patent had expired.
 The Magento core team has [created there own version](https://github.com/magento/magento2/tree/2.2-develop/app/code/Magento/InstantPurchase) to be included in a future release of v2.2 and beyond.
 If you want this feature on the your Magento store you **SHOULD** wait for